standards-hub/Nuxt_documentation_installation/How-To-Blog-using-Nuxt.md

 npm init nuxt-app my-blog
 ```

-Once the `nuxt-app` project template is downloaded to your local machi`ne a set of questions will guide you through granurally configuring the `my-blog` project.
+Once the `nuxt-app` project template is downloaded to your local machine a set of questions will guide you through granurally configuring the `my-blog` project.

 ```bash
 create-nuxt-app v3.7.1